 It all depends on the climate you live in and how much you’ll run your system that may be the determining factor.

 If you live in an area with milder climates and mild winters, you may want to consider electric heat.
 However, if you live in an area with harsh winters and long periods of cold weather, gas heat would be a better option.

 The best advice would be to consult with a professional HVAC company, like us, Valley Heating & Cooling.

 Stay Warm With Valley Heating & Cooling

-If you’re in the market for a new heating system and live in the Decatur, Alabama area, you don’t have to search for “heating services near me” anymore!
+If you’re in the market for a new heating system and live in the Madison, Alabama area, you don’t have to search for “heating services near me” anymore!
 Instead, give us a call today to discuss what heating system is right for your home and schedule your installation!

 We don’t just install HVAC systems, we offer emergency services, heating, and cooling inspection and maintenance as well as air quality services, and more.

 Connect with us today to keep your home warm and comfortable through the winter!